shaunetobias/angular-mem-cache/README.md

 ## Basic Use
 The following are operations you would run where handling data.
-Usually a request service that handles all of your XHR requests.
+Usually in a request service that handles all of your XHR requests.

     //instantiate cache
     var cache = CacheProvider.get();